dxw/contracts/agreements/govsite.md

         paid.

-    4. At the end of this contract, dxw will issue a final invoice for your usage of GovPress up to the date of termination.
+    4. At the end of this contract, dxw will issue a final invoice for your usage of GovSite up to the date of termination.

 9. ### Required Materials

-    1. In order to resolve Support Tickets, there may be Required Materials that you must provide.
+    1. In order to resolve Support Tickets, there may be materials ("Required Materials") that dxw requires in order to resolve the ticket either because it is reasonably apparent that they will be required or because dxw has informed you that they will be required.
-    2. You must provide Required Materials as soon as is reasonably practical.
+    2. You must provide Required Materials as soon as is reasonably practical after becoming aware that they are Required Materials.
     3. If work on a Support Ticket cannot take place without Required Materials, dxw will suspend work on that ticket.